4ster-light/4ster-light/README.md

-# Hi my name is Aster, also known as David Vivar
+# Hi, I'm Aster (David Vivar)

-I am a computer engineering undergraduate at [ESI](https://esi.uclm.es/) in Ciudad Real, Spain.
-I am very passionate about software and computers in general, I use technologies like Python, Rust, Typescript, Kotlin and Preact.
+I'm a Computer Engineering undergraduate at [ESI](https://esi.uclm.es) in Ciudad Real, Spain.
+I also maintain several open-source projects in my free time.

+I'm interested in software and computers in general, and I enjoy building things with Python, Rust, TypeScript, Deno, C++, and Preact.